Quantum proton tunneling in multi-electron/-proton transfer electrode processes

-Quantum proton tunneling (QPT) in the two representative multi-electron/-proton transfer electrode processes, i.e. hydrogen evolution reaction (HER) and oxygen reduction reaction (ORR), was investigated by using polycrystalline platinum (pcPt) and gold (pcAu) electrodes at 298 kelvin (K).
-In order to observe the quantum effect in the electrode processes, the hydrogen/deuterium kinetic isotope effect constant ratio (≡ KH/D) was measured in a variety of conditions.
-For the HER in both an acidic and an alkaline conditions, it was concluded that the pcPt shows a negligible QPT evident by a small value of KH/D (1 < KH/D < 3), which indicates that the semiclassical transition state theory (sc-TST) scheme dominates the rate-determining step (RDS) and there is a small or negligible contribution of QPT.
-In case of the pcAu in alkaline condition, the KH/D was small value showing ca. 1 at a low η region around 0.2 V, however at a high η region > 0.6 V, a high KH/D ( > 13) was obtained.
-This result suggests that there is a transition of the electrode process from sc-TST to a full QTP in the RDS on increasing the overpotential.
-For the ORR with pcPt, a KH/D higher than the theoretical maximum in sc-TST was observed in alkaline condition at a low overpotential region.
+Quantum proton tunneling (QPT) in two representative multi-electron/-proton transfer electrode processes, i.e. hydrogen evolution reaction (HER) and oxygen reduction reaction (ORR), was investigated using polycrystalline platinum (pcPt) and gold (pcAu) electrodes at 298 kelvin (K).
+To observe quantum effects in the electrode processes, the hydrogen/deuterium kinetic isotope effect constant ratio (≡KH/D) was measured in various conditions.
+For the HER in both acidic and alkaline conditions, results show that the pcPt exhibits a negligible or weak QPT evident by the small value of KH/D (1 < KH/D < 3), which indicates that the semiclassical transition state theory (SC-TST) scheme dominates the rate-determining step (RDS).
+For pcAu in an alkaline condition, the KH/D was a small value of ca. 1 at a low η region around 0.2 V. However, at a high η region >0.6 V, a high KH/D (>13) was obtained.
+These results suggest a transition of the electrode process from SC-TST to a full QTP in the RDS on increasing the overpotential.
+For ORR with pcPt, KH/D higher than the theoretical maximum in SC-TST was observed in the alkaline condition at a low overpotential region.
 A primitive but robust theoretical analysis suggests that the QPT governs the rate-determining step of ORR in this condition.
-However this full QPT path transits to the classical in a higher overpotential region.
-Therefore, on the contrary to the HER on pcAu in alkaline, the electrode process shows a transition from a full QPT to sc-TST on increasing the overpotential.
+However, this full QPT path transits to the classical in a higher overpotential region.
+Therefore, contrary to the HER on pcAu in alkaline, the electrode process shows a transition from a full QPT to SC-TST on increasing the overpotential.
 No QPT in ORR on a pcPt electrode was observed in an acidic condition.
-In this Contribution, it is shown that the QPT in surface electrochemical system is highly affected by a choice of system.
-Although several systems show a clear manifestation of QPT in the electrode processes and primitive interpretations can be given to these observations, it is still challenge to derive a fine molecular-level picture on the results including several complicated effects.
-However, based on the observations, a selection of a full QPT path may be strongly affected by the different microscopic proton transfer mechanisms, i.e. proton transfer from hydronium ion or water molecule.
+This report describes that the QPT in surface electrochemical systems is strongly affected by the choice of system.
+Although several systems show a clear manifestation of QPT in the electrode processes and also primitive interpretations can be made of these observations, deriving a fine molecular-level picture of the results including several complicated effects remains challenging.
+However, the observations suggest that selection of a full QPT path might be affected strongly by different microscopic proton transfer mechanisms, i.e. proton transfer from hydronium ion or water molecules.

 - This article is part of the themed collection: Quantum effects in complex systems